Chlorine trifluoride: Reactions

+It reacts with caesium fluoride to give a salt containing the anion F(ClF3)3-.

 Uses

 Semiconductor industry

 In the semiconductor industry, chlorine trifluoride is used to clean chemical vapour deposition chambers.
-It has the advantage that it can be used to remove semiconductor material from the chamber walls without the need to dismantle the chamber.
+It can be used to remove semiconductor material from the chamber walls without the need to dismantle the chamber.
 Unlike most of the alternative chemicals used in this role, it does not need to be activated by the use of plasma since the heat of the chamber is sufficient to make it decompose and react with the semiconductor material.

-Rocket propellant
+Fluorination reagent

+ClF3 is used for the fluorination of a variety of compounds.

+Military applications

 Chlorine trifluoride has been investigated as a high-performance storable oxidizer in rocket propellant systems.
 Handling concerns, however, severely limit its use.
 The following passage by rocket scientist John D. Clark is widely quoted in descriptions of the substance's extremely hazardous nature:

 It is, of course, extremely toxic, but that's the least of the problem.
 It is hypergolic with every known fuel, and so rapidly hypergolic that no ignition delay has ever been measured.
 It is also hypergolic with such things as cloth, wood, and test engineers, not to mention asbestos, sand, and water—with which it reacts explosively.
-It can be kept in some of the ordinary structural metals—steel, copper, aluminum, etc.—because of the formation of a thin film of insoluble metal fluoride that protects the bulk of the metal, just as the invisible coat of oxide on aluminum keeps it from burning up in the atmosphere.
+It can be kept in some of the ordinary structural metals—steel, copper, aluminum, etc.—because of the formation of a thin film of insoluble metal fluoride that protects the bulk of the metal, just as the invisible coat of oxide on aluminium keeps it from burning up in the atmosphere.
 If, however, this coat is melted or scrubbed off, and has no chance to reform, the operator is confronted with the problem of coping with a metal-fluorine fire.
 For dealing with this situation, I have always recommended a good pair of running shoes.